PoliInfo/PoliInfo.github.io/index.md

 # [](#overview)Overview

-We propose a fourth QA Lab (Question Answering Lab for Politics Minutes) task at NTCIR 14, which is aimed at complex real-world question answering (QA) technologies, to extract structured data on the opinions of assemblymen, and the reasons and conditions for such opinions, from Japanese regional assembly minutes.
+The goal of the QALab-PoliInfo(Question Answering Lab for Political Information) task at NTCIR 14 is aimed at complex real-world question answering (QA) technologies, to extract structured data on the opinions of assemblymen, and the reasons and conditions for such opinions, from Japanese regional assembly minutes.
-We provide the previously constructed Japanese Regional Assembly Minutes Corpus as the training and test data, and investigate appropriate evaluation metrics and methodologies for the structured data as a joint effort of the participants.
+We provide the Japanese Regional Assembly Minutes Corpus as the training and test data, and investigate appropriate evaluation metrics and methodologies for the structured data as a joint effort of the participants.

 QA using Japanese regional assembly minutes has the following challenges to consider:
 1. Comprehensible summary of a topic,